dale-wilson/HighQueue/README.md

 The API used by HighQueue Producers and Consumers is designed to simple and to use common C++ idioms.
 Experienced C++ programs should be able to get up-to-speed with HighQueue very quickly.
 The HighQueue API is described on [this Wiki page.](https://github.com/dale-wilson/HighQueue/wiki/HighQueue-API)

-## The HighStages API
+## The HighSteps API
-Developers who are creating pipeline-based applications using the HighStages framework can use the HighStages API to create the Stages in this pipeline.
+Developers who are creating pipeline-based applications using the HighSteps framework can use the HighSteps API to create the Steps in this pipeline.

-HighStages-based Stages receive messages from previous Stages; apply a transformation to the messages, then pass these messages (or new messages derived from the input messages) on to subsequent stages in the pipeline.
+HighSteps-based Steps receive messages from previous Steps; apply a transformation to the messages, then pass these messages (or new messages derived from the input messages) on to subsequent Steps in the pipeline.

-The HighStages library supplies the plumbing and the tools.
+The HighSteps library supplies the plumbing and the tools.
 It's up to application-specific code supplied by the developer to perform the actual work.

-The HighStages API is described on [this Wiki page.](https://github.com/dale-wilson/HighQueue/wiki/HighStages-API)
+The HighSteps API is described on [this Wiki page.](https://github.com/dale-wilson/HighQueue/wiki/HighSteps-API)

 ##How fast is it?
 ###The short answer